 Most people find dry cat food less messy and more convenient to feed, and it doesn't need to be refrigerated once opened.

-A good dry food contains all of the nutrients cats need.
+Good dry food contains all of the nutrients cats need.

 Cheaper dry cat foods can contain too high a percentage of grains/carbs, acting as fillers.